pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set spoke_stem          spoke
     ```

-1. Deploy everything with the `pulumi up` command.
-This provisions all the Azure resources necessary, including gateways and firewall which will take up to an hour:
+1. Deploy the stack with the `pulumi up` command.
+This provisions all the Azure resources necessary, including gateways and firewall which may take up to an hour:

     ```bash
     $ pulumi up
     ```

-1. After a while, your VDC will be ready.
+1. After a while, your VDC stack will be ready.
 If some outputs don't initially show then it may be necessary to do a `pulumi refresh` and then `pulumi up` again.

     ```bash
     Updating (prod):